safanabakk/ISGDA/README.md

 # ISGDA Overview
-- We created an inductive, supervised method of rare disease diagnosis.
+- We created an inductive, supervised method of rare disease diagnosis using knowledge-enhanced learning.
 - This method is based on the phenotype ontology (Upheno).
 - It is a ranking approach that produces scores for gene-disease associations.
 Therefore, for our query 'D', 'G' is ranked.